 Which Mock Draft Simulators Have CPU-to-CPU Trades?

 Most simulators only let you trade with the computer.
-Here's which ones let AI teams trade with each other — and how each system actually works.
+Here's which ones let CPU teams trade with each other — and what it actually looks like when they do.

-Quick answer: Three simulators offer CPU-to-CPU trades in 2026: Big Board Lab (32 distinct AI GMs with team-specific behavior), NFL Draft Buzz (toggle-based CPU trade system), and Pro Football Network (sim-to-sim trades).
+Quick answer: Three simulators offer CPU-to-CPU trades in 2026: Big Board Lab (32 individually built cognitive GM models reflecting real NFL GM tendencies, plus user-to-CPU trades), NFL Draft Buzz (toggle-based CPU trade system), and Pro Football Network (sim-to-sim trades).
 Every other major simulator — PFF, FanSpeak, NFL Mock Draft Database, StickToTheModel, Sportskeeda, Mock Draft Hero — only supports user-to-CPU trades.

 Why CPU-to-CPU Trades Matter